Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization of torus actions

 Now, let us study conditions under which $\pi$ is a Poisson structure.
-First, observe that, since the action is abelian, the infinitesimal generators \ec{X_{i}} commute, \ec{[X_{i},X_{j}] = 0}.
-Moreover, by averaging with respect to the \ec{\mathbb{T}^{k}}--action, and taking into account the invariance of each \ec{h_i} and \ec{X_i}, one can assume that the vector fields \ec{Y_{i}} given in the condition \eqref{eq:Goodness} are also invariant, \ec{[X_{i},Y_{j}] = 0}.
+First, observe that, since the action is abelian, the infinitesimal generators $X_{i}$ commute, $[X_{i},X_{j}] = 0$.
+Moreover, by averaging with respect to the $\mathbb{T}^{k}$-action, and taking into account the invariance of each~$h_i$ and~$X_i$, one can assume that the vector fields $Y_{i}$ given in the condition \eqref{eq:Goodness} are also invariant, $[X_{i},Y_{j}] = 0$.
 Therefore,